Intermediate-Mass Black Hole Formation from Hierarchical Mergers in Galactic Nuclei: Conclusions

 We consider two channels for modifying the mass and spin distributions of BHs in NSCs: \begin{enumerate} \item \textit{BH accretion through collisions with stars:} From timecale arguments alone, this channel is the most promising: a BH residing within $10^{-2}$~pc of the SMBH will experience tens to hundreds of collisions with stars.
 However, the effect of these sequential collisions on the BHs is limited by the amount the BHs can conceivably accrete from stars during each collision. \item \textit{BH mergers:} For a population of single BHs, mergers can occur following GW capture.
 While the timescale for GW capture is much longer than direct BH-star collisions, this process has the advantage of producing appreciable changes in a BH's mass and spin. \end{enumerate}

 We assess the interplay of these two channels using the semianalytic model described in Section \ref{sec: semianalytic_model}.
 We consider four sets of initial conditions.
 In two of these initial conditions, we account for the possibility that a subset of our initial population are the merger products of primordial binaries following \citet{Hoang+18}.
-The first two initial conditions (color-coded as green and pink in Figure~\ref{fig:IC_plot}) adopt lower initial masses for the BHs \citep[for the mass distribution, see][]{Kremer+20}.
-With primordial mergers (pink), the lower limit extends up to roughly $\sim 30$~M$_\odot$ and has BHs that are initially spinning, while without primordial mergers (green), all BHs are initially non-spinning and have masses extending up to $15$~M$_\odot$.
-We also test an upper limit mass distribution, which extends to $\lesssim 100$~M$_\odot$ without primordial mergers (gold) and $\lesssim 200$~M$_\odot$ with primordial mergers (blue), as in \citet{Hoang+18}.
+The first two initial conditions, K20 and K20 \raisebox{0.3ex}{ {$+$}}M, (color-coded as green and pink in Figure~\ref{fig:IC_plot}) adopt lower initial masses for the BHs \citep[for the mass distribution, see][]{Kremer+20}.
+With primordial binary mergers (K20 raisebox{0.3ex}{ {$+$}}M), the lower limit extends up to roughly $\sim 25$~M$_\odot$ and has BHs that are initially spinning, while without primordial binaries (K20), all BHs are initially non-spinning and have masses extending up to $15$~M$_\odot$.
+We also test an upper limit mass distribution, which extends to $\lesssim 100$~M$_\odot$ without primordial binaries (H18) and $\lesssim 200$~M$_\odot$ with primordial binaries (H18\raisebox{0.3ex}{ {$+$}}M), as in \citet{Hoang+18}.
 We find the following:

 \begin{enumerate}